Free temporary Thailand phone number to receive SMS online (+66)

 A quick filter

 If the app holds your money or proves who you are, use a real SIM.
-If it just wants to confirm a sign up, a temporary line is the right tool.
+If it just wants to confirm a sign up, a temporary number is the right tool.

 Why a burner SIM, VoIP or eSIM is more hassle